cockpit-project/cockpit/HACKING.md

 `make pycheck`.
 Note that this needs to be done against a git checkout, as the Python files are not currently included in tarball releases.

+There are also a growing number of Python unittest tests being written to test various bits of the new bridge code.
+You can run those with `make pytest` or `make pytest-cov`.
+Those are both just rules to make sure that the `systemd_ctypes` submodule is checked out before running `pytest` from the source directory.

 It's also possible to manually build the bridge with `make cockpit-bridge.pyz`.
 You can copy the created file into the `$PATH` as `cockpit-bridge`.
 It should then be possible to get a limited Cockpit session running (for example, by